MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 The `mods.toml` file
 -------------------

+!!! important

+    The 1.16 release brought with it a substantial change: the license field in the mods.toml is now required.
+If it is not provided, this is an error state.
+See your choices at https://choosealicense.com/

 This file defines the metadata of your mod.
 Its information may be viewed by users from the main screen of the game through the 'Mods' button.
 A single info file can describe several mods.

 The `mods.toml` file is formatted as [TOML][], the example `mods.toml` file in the MDK provides comments explaining the contents of the file.
 It should be stored as `src/main/resources/META-INF/mods.toml`.
 A basic `mods.toml`, describing one mod, may look like this: